-The Earth Sciences Division (ESD) is situated among five buildings on the Lawrence Berkeley National Lab (Berkeley Lab) 200-acre site, with its Division Director's office located on the third floor of Building 74.
-ESD research and operations activities are supported at a level of more than $60 million a year, with a total of nearly 450 employees, UC faculty, affiliates, and students.
-ESD is organized into five Departments and four Program Areas, and, in addition to access to Berkeley Lab's major facilities, has its own resource facilities and centers, which support researchers in conducting computational modeling, rock physics, isotope geochemistry, systems biology, microbial ecology, and field work in the subsurface, atmosphere and ocean.
+Berkeley Lab’s Earth Sciences Division (ESD) research and operations activities are supported at a level of more than $60 million a year, with a total of nearly 450 employees, UC faculty, affiliates, and students.
+ESD is organized into five Departments and four Program Areas, and, in addition to access to Berkeley Lab’s major user facilities, has its own research resources (facilities, tools, technologies, and analytical/experimental capabilities), which support researchers in conducting computational modeling, rock physics, isotope geochemistry, systems biology, microbial ecology, and field work in the subsurface, atmosphere and ocean.

 Founded in 1977 to support research in geothermal, nuclear waste, and geosciences programs, ESD has evolved into a premier Earth sciences research entity—conducting fundamental research in climate studies, geophysics and geomechanics, geochemistry, hydrogeology and reservoir engineering, and microbial ecology.
 It is a world leader in the study of climate change, in the search for new energy resources, and in cleaning up the environment.
 ESD has a unique breadth of core competencies and characteristics, guided by common values.
 Thirty-seven years after its initiation, many of the characteristics that typified early ESD research are now deeply enshrined in ESD culture.
 Then and now, it is common for ESD scientists with different expertise to team together to tackle “big science” energy as well as environmental and climate challenges.
 Then and now, most ESD research projects iteratively integrate numerical, theoretical, observational, and experimental approaches to quantify complex Earth system processes.
 Many scientists are involved with both fundamental and applied research, providing a favorable feedback loop for innovation.
 Developing a predictive understanding of process coupling across scales is a common quest of many energy, environment, and climate projects in ESD.